gap-packages/nofoma/README.md

 # The GAP package nofoma

-This package computes maximal vectors, the Frobenius normal form and the Jordan-Chevalley decomposition of a (square) matrix over any field that is available in GAP.
-In particular, it extends the already existing GAP function `MininmalPolynomial` by computing also a vector whose local minimal polynomial is equal to the minimal polynomial of a given matrix.
+This package computes the Frobenius normal form and the Jordan-Chevalley decomposition of a (square) matrix over any field that is available in GAP, along with the Jordan normal form and primary decompositions of matrices over finite fields.

 To install the package, just unpack the tar file inside the pkg directory of your GAP installation.